wemiibidun/calendarx-reservation-system/README.md

 # CalendarX Reservation System

-An interactive, beginner-friendly reservation app that lets users add, edit, and visualize time-based bookings — all without refreshing the page!
+An interactive reservation app that lets users add, edit, and visualize time-based bookings — all without refreshing the page!

 ---